wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 Repo
 ^^^^
-Repo is a tool made by Google to manage the Android projects.
+The WooKey project deployment depends on repo, a tool made by Google to manage the Android projects.
+It allows the support of various profiles and various end-user applications, drivers and libraries without requiring complex modification of the SDK.

 Installing repo is describe in the 'Install Repo' section on `this page <https://source.android.com/setup/build/downloading>`_.